BirkhoffLee/blizzard_forum.js/README.md

 </p>

 # Try Now
-Run a sample online to see how this API works.
-See https://goo.gl/8KKqWN.
+[Run a sample online](https://goo.gl/ns39W6) to see how this API works.

 # Usage
 Simply download & save it to your *package.json* with: